alonsopablo/Docker-PiHole/Wireguard-Pihole/README.md

 - Create a custom network and assign the static IP 172.20.0.7 to the Pihole container.
 - Assign assign this IP to the Wireguard container DNS on the Docker-Compose file.

 The other settings are the standar ones unless the Dynamic DNS created before.
+Alternative: use a non-proxied cloudflare record following the https://github.com/alonsopablo/DynamicDNS-Cloudflare tutorial.

 ```
 - SERVERURL=you.dynamic.dns